Brief Note: Fast Authenticated Byzantine Consensus: -round BFT Replication

 First we prove that no valid TC of view $w$ can lock a block $B'$ that conflicts $B_k$.
 Suppose that there exists a valid TC $\ft$ of view $w$ that locks a block $B'$ that conflicts $B_k$.
 Condition (1) cannot be true: Since $3f-1$ honest replicas include blocks that conflict $B'$ in their \timeout messages, $\ft$ cannot include these signatures, which implies there need to be at least $3f-1+4f-1=7f-2>n$ replicas and is impossible.
 Condition (2) also cannot be true: If $L_{w}$ is honest, then no conflicting block can be signed by $L_{w}$.
 If $L_{w}$ is Byzantine, then $\ft$ contains at most $f-1$ signatures from Byzantine replicas since the leader $L_w$ is excluded.
 Since at most $(4f-1)-(3f-1)=f$ honest replicas include $B'$ in \timeout, at most $f+f-1=2f-1$ signatures can be on $B'$.
 Therefore, there exists no valid TC $\ft$ of view $w$ that locks any block $B'$ that conflicts $B_k$.

-Now we prove that any honest replica that enters view $w+1$ has a valid TC of view $w$ that locks $B_k$.
+Now we prove that any honest replica that enters view $w+1$ has a valid TC of view $w$ that locks $B_k$ or some $B_{k+1}$ directly extending $B_k$.
 Consider any honest replica that enters view $w+1$.
 According to Step~\ref{smr:step:newview} of view-change, the replica receives either $4f-1$ valid \timeout messages of view $w$ that contain no conflicting blocks signed by $L_w$, or $4f-1$ valid \timeout messages from replicas other than $L_{w}$.
 There are two cases.
-If the received $4f-1$ \timeout messages contain no conflicting blocks signed by $L_w$, since at least $4f-1-2f=2f-1$ of them contain $B_k$ or some $B_{k+1}$ extending $B_k$, condition (1) for locking $B$ is satisfied.
+If the received $4f-1$ \timeout messages contain no conflicting blocks signed by $L_w$, since at least $4f-1-2f=2f-1$ of them contain $B_k$ or some $B_{k+1}$ directly extending $B_k$, condition (1) for locking is satisfied.
 If the received $4f-1$ \timeout messages are from replicas other than $L_w$, if $L_w$ is honest then condition (1) also holds; Otherwise, if $L_w$ is Byzantine, then the set of $4f-1$ \timeout messages contains at most $f-1$ \timeout messages from Byzantine replicas since the leader $L_w$ is excluded.
-Since at most $(4f-1)-(3f-1)=f$ honest replicas may include conflicting blocks in \timeout, the set of $4f-1$ \timeout messages includes at least $(4f-1)-f-(f-1)=2f$ \timeout that contain $B_k$ or some $B_{k+1}$ extending $B_k$.
+Since at most $(4f-1)-(3f-1)=f$ honest replicas may include conflicting blocks in \timeout, the set of $4f-1$ \timeout messages includes at least $(4f-1)-f-(f-1)=2f$ \timeout that contain $B_k$ or some $B_{k+1}$ directly extending $B_k$.
 Then condition also holds.
-Hence, any honest replica that enters view $w+1$ has a valid TC of view $w$ that locks $B_k$. \end{proof}
+Hence, any honest replica that enters view $w+1$ has a valid TC of view $w$ that locks $B_k$ or some $B_{k+1}$ directly extending $B_k$. \end{proof}

 \begin{lemma} If an honest replica directly commits a block $B$, then any certified block that ranks no lower than $B$ must equal or extend $B$. \end{lemma}

 \begin{proof} Suppose an honest party $h$ directly commits a block $B$ in view $w$.